bobediako/psc2025/worksheet/su3_worksheet.md

 # ProLUG Security Engineering
 ## Unit 3 Worksheet

-* Instructions
+*Instructions*
-Fill out this sheet as you progress through the lab and discussions.
-Hold your worksheets until the end to turn them in as a final submission packet. *
+*Fill out this sheet as you progress through the lab and discussions.
+Hold your worksheets until the end to turn them in as a final submission packet.*

+---

-Discussion Questions:
+## Discussion Questions:

-Unit 3 Discussion Post 1: There are 16 Stigs that involve PAM for RHEL 9.
+Unit 3 Discussion Post 1:
+There are 16 Stigs that involve PAM for RHEL 9.
 Read the guide from Rocky Linux here: https://docs.rockylinux.org/guides/security/pam/

 https://discord.com/channels/611027490848374811/1360636294673465626/1362539851420799078